Let’s clarify a few things about the SPO right off the bat.

 As the NCO, I am ALWAYS craving more time with my kids.
 Given the request to take them for another night, an extra say, or a random weekend, I almost always say yes.
 I don’t get enough time with my kids.
 On the other hand, I occasionally get the feeling, and no slam against my their mom, that she would love to have me take them for more time.

-So now that their older, the negotiations, at least between us, can me more about what we want.
+So now that they’re older, the negotiations, at least between us, can me more about what we want.
 Other than the money, we can negotiate pretty well on schedules.
 And I’ve even taken them for an extra day on my off weeks.
 A win for me (more time) and a win for her (more time with her boyfriend).
 It’s odd to me, but that’s probably because I don’t have a significant other who I’d rather be spending time with.
 In fact, I gave up my Friday nights to pick up the extra day.

 My priority is my kids.
 I cannot speak for hers.